turboapps/docs/server/application_server/a-getting-started-application-server.md

-### Getting Started with Streaming Server
+### Getting Started with Application Server

-Turbo Streaming Server is an on-premise application delivery platform.
+Turbo Application Server is an on-premise application delivery platform.
 In this section you will learn about system requirements and instructions for installing, configuring and running Turbo Streaming Server.

 #### Setup

 The Turbo Streaming Server is distributed with Turbo Container images.
 Running the containers will guide you through configuration on the first launch and then start the web services on your machine.
 The Portal and Broker services can also be configured to run on a Ubuntu Linux platform depending on your environment requirements.

 For test or demonstration purposes, all the services can be run on the same machine or VM.
 In production environments it is recommended to split the services to separate machines as needed to share the load and offer adequate failover and redundancy.

 ##### Application Server